buddyfavors/autorenter-nodeexpress-api/readme.md

 ### From the root directory of the project:

 #### To use docker:

+**Note On windows or mac, the following commands must be ran from the docker quickstart terminal**

  `docker-compose build`
  `docker-compose up`

 #### To use vagrant:
  `vagrant up`

- If you don't have the correct plugins installed, it will install them and then rerun the above command.
+ **Note: If you don't have the correct plugins installed, it will install them and then rerun the above command.**

 ## Browse the App

-If using docker:
+### If using docker:

 After performing a build you should be able to run the application by browsing to `http://192.168.99.100:3000/`.

-If using Vagrant:
+### If using Vagrant:

 After performing a build you should be able to run the application by browsing to `http://localhost:3000/`.